Kashmir Documentation and Research Center (KDRC)

 - The KDRC is a research and meeting centre for a variety of people, including students (University Leuven, Brussels, Leiden, Amsterdam, London, Nijmegen, Oslo, Berlin, Barcelona and the many other European institutes), MEPs, think-tanks, media, artists, etc. We offer a place to meet, discuss, watch films, study, conduct interviews.

 - The KDRC welcomes and will organize interactions with international visitors from the area of concern (e.g. from Srinagar, Islamabad, Muzaffarabad, Delhi), reports of fact-finding missions by European visitors to the region, and room for a passionate chat with tea or coffee.

-- The KCEU-RC Brussels is not a static body, but the motor of dynamics for ongoing awareness raising and lobby, a meeting point for friendship and solidarity!
+- It’s not a static body, but the motor of dynamics for the ongoing awareness-raising and lobbying, a meeting point for friendship and solidarity.

 Contact Point: Kashmir Documentation and Research Center (KDRC)